Installing Sound Deadener in a Car

 Peel off the paper liner and adhere to surface.
 Roll on with a hand roller to remove any air pockets and ensure a proper bond.

 That's all there is to it.
 Seriously.
-For those of you that are visual learners, check out a several videos of people installing Damplifier Pro.
+For those of you that are visual learners, check out several videos will pulled from the archive of pros installing Damplifier Pro.

 Sound Deadening Install FAQ: Tips & Tricks